Al-Anon and Other 12-Step Programs

 Detaching with love from a mom or dad, brother or sister, son or daughter, is one of the hardest things anyone can do.
 It’s unnatural and feels that way.
 That’s why you need continuing help to learn how.

-Al-Anon provides families with a program parallel to what AA offers addicts.
+Al-Anon provides families with a 12-step program parallel to what AA offers addicts.
 Yes, it’s a spiritual program.
 One of the phrases you’ll hear often is “Let go, and let God.”
 (If that’s a stumbling block please click on Doubt a Spiritual Program Works?)
 With practice, it prompts you to look at your role as an enabler and helps you transform your relationship with the disease and your addict loved-one.
 It’s very difficult to do which is why group experience, guidance and support is so important.

 Relapse, for example, is a frequent challenge for families.
 Al-Anoners learn to accept, usually after a good bit of suffering, that however dismaying, relapse is part of the disease.
 They find it easier to grasp that relapses happen and they aren’t responsible for them.
 In contrast, families who don’t attend Al-Anon often have no frame-of-reference for relapse.
 They tend to view it as total failure, an inexplicable return to the insanity they were hoping they’d come through and were likely to lose all hope.
 They’re liable to go from enablers to parole agents, not a healthy recipe for a lasting relationship.

 Changing a previously co-dependent relationship is a difficult process for everyone involved, just the kind of emotional upheaval that used to prompt drug use and could again.
 It’s dangerous territory, tailor-made for emotional blackmail, guilt, anger and fear.
 You need a community of guides to get through.
 That’s what Al-Anon is.